n0vichkov/udtp/protocol.md

 - promote sharing of files (computer programs and/or data)
 - shield a user from variations in file storage systems among hosts
 - transfer data reliably and efficiently
-- supports rendezvous connection setup, which is a desirable feature for traversing NAT firewalls using UDP
+- supports rendezvous connection setup and UTP-based hole punching techniques

 UDTP is designed for use by programs.
 The attempt in this specification is to satisfy the diverse needs of peer-to-peer data transfer, with a simple, and easily implemented protocol design.
 This document assumes knowledge of TCP, UDP and P2P architectures.